-Type must be specified together with the size number (No. 1) to designate the size of the nose to which it is to be applied.
+Type must be specified together with the Number (1, 2 or 3) to designate the size of the nose to which it is to be applied.

 PATENTED 4-VEE BED

 The bed has been made unusually rigid by increased depth, thicker walls and heavier ribbing.
 A special mixture is used, containing 40% steel scrap and other ingredients, which produces a semi-steel of approximately 40,000 pounds tensile strength and a scleroscopic hardness of 35 to 38 degrees.
 The outstanding characteristic of this special metal is the close-grained, wear-resisting surface it provides for the carriage bearings.